junxit/us-congress-bills-117/metadata.md

 - 2021-01-13 — Introduced in House
 - 2021-01-13 — Introduced in House
 - 2021-01-13 — Referred to the House Committee on Veterans' Affairs.
+- 2021-02-24 — Referred to the Subcommittee on Oversight and Investigations.
+- 2021-05-04 — Committee Consideration and Mark-up Session Held.
+- 2021-05-04 — Ordered to be Reported by the Yeas and Nays: 22 - 6.
+- 2021-05-04 — Subcommittee on Oversight and Investigations Discharged.
+- 2021-06-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-06-15 — Considered under suspension of the rules. (consideration: CR H2780-2781; text: CR H2780)
+- 2021-06-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+293.
+- 2021-06-15 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2021-06-15 — Passed/agreed to in House: Pursuant to section 8 of H. Res.
+473, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
+293; H.R.
+587; H.R.
+610, as amended; H.R.
+1144, as amended; H.R.
+1703, as amended; H.R.
+1921; H.R.
+2008; H.R.
+2332, as amended; H.R.
+2545; and H.R.
+3642, as amended.(consideration: CR H2792-2799; text: CR H2792)
+- 2021-06-15 — Pursuant to section 8 of H. Res.
+473, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
+293; H.R.
+587; H.R.
+610, as amended; H.R.
+1144, as amended; H.R.
+1703, as amended; H.R.
+1921; H.R.
+2008; H.R.
+2332, as amended; H.R.
+2545; and H.R.
+3642, as amended. (consideration: CR H2792-2799; text: CR H2792)
+- 2021-06-15 — Pursuant to the provisions of H. Res.
+473, proceedings on H.R.
+293 are considered vacated.